 A U.S. specialty insurance company.
 Has provided surety bonds to bail bond company Libre by Nexus.

-A British engineering company.
-Provides x-ray and surveillance technologies to US CBP and ICE for monitoring US borders.
+A British engineering company that provides X-ray and surveillance technologies to US immigration authorities to monitor borders.

 A US workforce housing company that owns and partially operates ICE’s largest youth and family detention center.

 A French multinational that designs and manufactures electrical systems for the aerospace and defense industries.
 Supplies biometric technologies for the databases used to surveil immigrants in the US.